Skip to main content

 Advanced revenue attribution

-Advanced revenue attribution infers revenue for email, SMS, and MMS campaign clicks that lead to a purchase within a user-specified conversion window.
+Advanced revenue attribution infers revenue for email, SMS, and MMS campaign clicks that lead to a purchase within a defined conversion window.

 To set Revenue attribution to use Advanced revenue attribution: